Table of contents

 Covid-19 and Neo-Fascism

-As a consequence of Covid-19, conspiracy theories emerged over a range of issues, but opposition to Covid 19 vaccines in particular was weaponised politically.
-Anti-vaxxers, along with religious conservatives and other right-wingers, joined protests in opposition to sensible public health measures and COVID-19 vaccines.
+As a consequence of Covid-19, conspiracy theories emerged over a range of issues, but the opposition to Covid 19 vaccines was weaponised politically.
+Anti-vaxxers, extreme right parties and fascist groups joined protests in opposition to sensible public health measures.

-The far right used the opportunity to promote conspiratorial ideas, to forge a motley coalition of libertarians, neo-Nazis and Trump supporters.
+The far right actively promoted conspiratorial ideas to forge a motley coalition of libertarians, neo-Nazis and Trump supporters.
 Right-wing politicians from the Liberals, Nationals, Pauline Hanson’s One Nation and Clive Palmer’s United Australia Party (UAP) joined the far-right, seeking to gain votes from the anti-vax protest movement.

 Follow the Science